gintonicai/documentation/mvp/inference-subchain-guide/api-reference.md

   "balance": "<new_balance>"
 }
 ```
+{% endtab %}
+{% endtabs %}

-#### Chat Session Management
+## Chat Session Management

+{% hint style="info" %}
-* The chat lifetime is determined from the last message sent and is 24 hours by default
+- The chat lifetime is determined from the last message sent and is 24 hours by default
-* If a chat does not receive new messages within 24 hours, it will be automatically deleted
+- If a chat does not receive new messages within 24 hours, it will be automatically deleted
-* Attempting to access a deleted chat will return an error message: "Chat not found"
+- Attempting to access a deleted chat will return an error message: "Chat not found"
+{% endhint %}

-#### WebSocket Communication
+## WebSocket Communication

-* Responses may come in multiple messages, especially for longer outputs
+- Responses may come in multiple messages, especially for longer outputs
-* The final message in a response will include a `stop: true` flag
+- The final message in a response will include a `stop: true` flag

-### Error Handling
+## Error Handling

 When things go sideways (hey, it happens), here's what you might see:

-#### General Error Format
+### General Error Format

 ```json
 {